 About Mark Tuschman

-Over the years I have become more motivated to use my photography to communicate in a more socially conscious way-in a way that exposes people to both the degree of human suffering that exists in today's world and to the courage and fortitude that people manifest to overcome it.
+Over the years Mark has become more motivated to use his photography to communicate in a more socially conscious way-in a way that exposes people to both the degree of human suffering that exists in today's world and to the courage and fortitude that people manifest to overcome it.

 "Photography is a universal language and it is my hope that my images will move viewers to respond not only with empathy, but also with action.
 It is my intention to photograph people with compassion and dignity in the hope of communicating our interrelatedness."

 — Mark Tuschman